SuikoAkari/ArkFieldPS/docs/RunOnLinuxServer.md

 4. Run the PS

-  Don't forget to allow port `dispatchServer.accessPort` and `gameServer.accessPort` on firewall
+  Don't forget to allow port `dispatchServer.accessPort` and `gameServer.accessPort` (Default to be 5000 and 30000) on firewall
 ```bash
 ./EndFieldPS
 ```